zenhack/spiderproxy/README.md

 The file `example.spiderproxy.json` in the root of this repository provides an example.

-Detailed usage documentation is in the pipeline, but for now the file

 # Invocation

 If run with no arguments, Spiderproxy will read the file `spiderproxy.json`